TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 33/Numbers 33.27.md

 ---

-And they journeyed from Tahath, and encamped in Terah.
+They traveled from Tahath, and encamped in Terah.